Coboundaries and eigenvalues of finitary S-adic systems: Preliminaries

-\end{proof} The system $(Z,S)$ is called {\em equicontinuous} if the family $\{S^n : n\in\Z\}$ is equicontinuous.
-An equicontinuous system $(Z,S)$ which is minimal must be a minimal rotation, that is, there is a continuous abelian group structure on $Z$ and an element $g\in Z$ such that the homeomorphism $S$ is given by adding $g$, i.e., $S(z) = z+g$.
+A dynamical system $(Z,F)$ is called {\em equicontinuous} if the family $\{F^n : n\in\Z\}$ is equicontinuous.
+An equicontinuous system $(Z,F)$ which is minimal must be a minimal rotation, that is, there is a continuous abelian group structure on $Z$ and an element $g\in Z$ such that the homeomorphism $F$ is given by adding $g$, i.e., $F(z) = z+g$.
 Moreover, the orbit $\{ng: n\in\Z\}$ is dense in $Z$, i.e., $g$ is a topological generator of $Z$.
+Recall that $\pi: (X,T)\rightarrow (Z,F) $ is a {\em factor map} if it is continuous, onto, and $\pi\circ T = F\circ \pi$.
 If $(Z,+g)$ is equicontinuous and there is a factor map $\pi :(X,T)\rightarrow (Z,+g)$, we say that $(Z,+g)$ is an equicontinuous factor of $(X,T)$.
 Any $\Z$-action $(X,T)$ admits a maximal equicontinuous factor $\pi:(X,T)\to (Z,+g)$.
 This equicontinuous factor must be maximal in the sense that any equicontinuous factor of $(X,T)$ factors through it, and it encodes all continuous eigenvalues of $(X,T)$.